|1/18th Infantry Battalion at Battle of Loc Ninh 1967

 I want to make it very clear to the reader at this point that Joe Amos’s arrival and short stay with A Company, along with the support of Kenter and Hanson saved many other lives this day.
 Not a single grunt in A Company died, but the enemy machine gunners in the ditches were given just too many opportunities to gun down the three sergeants, as they continually exposed themselves in performance of their duties, so critical to the successful outcome of this fire fight.
 All three Sergeants were finally killed by enemy small arms fire.
 Joe Amos had a wife and two children who would be left with a hole in their hearts for the rest of their lives along with the families of Kenter and Hanson.
 Sad to say, but true never the less, other weak minded Americans across the United States mindlessly thought of these men as one would think upon the demise of their enemies, encouraged by the misguided communist leaning mindsets of Hollywood elites like Jane Fonda.

 Now, though, the exposed machine gunners in the ditches, who killed Joe Amos, Kenter and Hanson were living on borrowed time, because, as I have said before, this fire fight was initiated at a much greater distance than most fire fights in Nam, and on much different terrain than usual.
-The critical mistake of shooting too soon, made by the enemy gunners, now gave the Americans the edge, if they could act quickly and believe me, Cavazos was as quick as a bolt of lightning, when it came to coordinating the proper response, to protect his men with the proper counter measures against enemy ambushes.
+The critical mistake of shooting too soon, made by the enemy gunners, now gave the Americans the edge, if they could act quickly and believe me, Cavazos was as quick as a bolt of lightning, when it came to coordinating the proper response, to protect his men.
+He was a master chess player when it came to making the proper counter moves against enemy ambushes.
 In short, everyone did his part.
 The experienced Sgt.
 Amos was quick to organize return fire and A Company’s C.O. and/or his forward observers were quick at relaying coordinates to their artillery units.
-Soon, events were in motion which quickly brought down hell on earth for these poor pawns in the drainage ditches, forced into doing the bidding of their elitist Communist leaders; Leaders who cared nothing for human life or freedom as long as their depraved ideologies prevailed.
+Soon, events were in motion which quickly brought down hell on earth for these poor pawns in the drainage ditches, forced into doing the bidding of their elitist Communist leaders who cared nothing for human life or freedom as long as their depraved ideologies prevailed.
 All A Company needed to do was to place as much accurate suppressing fire on their attackers position as possible and keep low until artillery and air support could be brought to bear on the enemy position.
 Examination of the after action report is proof enough that this is exactly what they did.
-In situations like this, the Big Red One men could have held off ten times as many troops as the enemy had assembled, but not for long, without air power and artillery support, and the watchful guidance of a legendary Battalion Commander named Dick Cavazos, who once told me, "I always trusted my men".
+In situations like this, the Big Red One men could have held off ten times as many troops as the enemy had assembled, but the ground soldiers could not have done it for long, without air power and artillery support, all masterfully coordinated under the watchful guidance of a legendary Battalion Commander named Dick Cavazos, who years later told me, "I always trusted my men".

 The next day, on the 31st of November, Loc Ninh, itself, was again attacked in the early morning hours.
 Our Battalion, however, had a relatively calm day with no firefights or enemy activity what-so-ever.

-As the sun set on November 1, 1967, I am absolutely sure that 99% of the 11B10’s manning the perimeter this night did not have a clue that this night would be the night they would remember for the rest of their lives.
+As the sun set on November 1, 1967, I am absolutely sure that 99% of the 11B10’s manning the perimeter this night did not have a clue that this would be the night of nights.
 As a matter of fact, while I was in country, and it had been almost a year now, not a single man in the 1/18th had ever been attacked and actually fought from a N.D.P. foxhole against attacking enemy soldiers.
 This was true for most Vietnam combat veterans, including the Marines.
-Sure, permanent air bases, outposts and towns were attacked by enemy ground forces, but troops like us, positioned in N.D.P.'s with air and artillery support would have inflicted so many casualties on the enemy, that it was have been just plain foolish to contemplate, even for a diabolical depraved leadership, like we were dealing with here.
-With no air support, themselves, all out assaults, as the communist did in Korea, would have only given us the victories we were looking for.
+Sure, permanent air bases, outposts and towns were attacked by enemy ground forces, but troops like us, positioned in N.D.P.'s with air and artillery support would have inflicted so many casualties on the enemy, that it would have been just plain foolishness to contemplate pulling such a stunt, unless an enemy leadership was so diabolically depraved that it actually wanted to sacrifice its hapless troops as a grotesque offering to appease the naive appetite of U.S. higher command to buy time to set up an insurgency display for their propaganda machine to make use of.
+With no air support, themselves, all out assaults, as the communist did in Korea, would have only given us the body counts that we were naively looking for.
 We were much easier targets, when we were on the move, where the enemy could hit, run and claim the victory for himself.

 However, never say never.
-Once again, this time, a little after midnight, on the 2nd of November, the men manning the 1/18th perimeter could hear explosions, from incoming mortar rounds this time, landing all over the interior of the N.D.P.
+Once again, this time, a little after midnight, on the 2nd of November, the men manning the 1/18th perimeter could hear explosions, from incoming mortar rounds, which landed all over the interior of the N.D.P.
 It was customary for two of the three men manning a fox hole to sleep during the night, but it is safe to say that every man in the unit would have, at this point, been instantly awakened, checking their ammo stashes, while clutching their weapons tightly, trying to prepare themselves, as best they could, in their individual minds and according to the individual combat soldier’s experience, for what might happen next.

 Sgt.
 May, a Platoon Sgt.
 In C Company stirred in his bunker located toward the center of the N.D.P.
 The night was half over and for the last couple hours he had settled down to day dream about how good it would feel to hitch a ride on the first outbound Chinook or Huey in the morning and be on his way to meet his wife for a little rest and relaxation in Hawaii.
 She was probable already on her way from their home in Chicago.
 28 year old Staff Sergeant Albert May was a career soldier with 8 years under his belt.
 He had first been assigned to my B Company in the middle of the summer around the end of July, I believe.
 All I really remember, was him following our Platoon Sergeant, St. Amman, around everywhere he went.
 I believe now he must have been placed with St. Amman to learn the ropes, before they assigned him to his own Platoon.
 He was skinny, old looking, beyond his years, and he seemed to broadcast a continually nervous, but friendly demeanor, probably from dealing with the stress of combat, while at the same time submitting to a peer like St. Amman, for approval, since he was the new guy on the block.
 To me, St. Amman, himself, always seemed to be a man on the edge, who I now believe was also stretched to his limits, trying to be a good combat leader, with very little help from our 2nd Lieutenants who came and went like a change of socks.

 Pat McLaughlin gives a very good eye witness account of what happened next, where he was forced to assume command of Sgt.
 May's Lima Platoon, because one of the first mortar rounds killed Sergeant May instantly and badly wounded the Platoon Leader.
-Here is the link to Pat's account.
+Here is the link to Pat's excellent account of the battle.
 Nov.
 1 thru Nov.
 2, 1967.

 Pat Mclaughlin's eye witness account of the human wave attack, which hit our lines that last night gives more details about the climax for the 1/18th in the Battle of Loc Ninh, than I could ever give, since I was not there at the time, so be sure and read his account as a conclusion to my story.